workmanjack/lyric-mood-classification/README.md

 - Windows: `.venv_w266_project\Scripts\activate.bat`
 - Linux: `source .venv_w266_project/bin/activate`
 - `pip install -r requirements.txt` - this will install all required packages and might take several minutes
+- `python scrape_lyrics.py -t a & python scrape_lyrics.py -t b` to run in paralell. use `fg` to switch between processes so you can quite with ^C

 ## Downloading Data